Onit Documentation

 2. Create using a ManyToMany Field in Your First App

-In this tutorial, we’ll be associating a Invoices app and a Contract Approval app as siblings.
-By doing so, we’ll enable our users to relate contracts to legal matters, and vice-versa.
+In this tutorial, we’ll associate an Invoices app and a Contract Approval app as siblings.
+This will enable our users to relate contracts to legal matters and vice versa.

-To create a sibling relationship, we’ll use a special Field Type called ManyToMany.
-We’ll create one Field of this Type in each of the apps that we want to relate.
+We’ll use a special Field Type called ManyToMany to create a sibling relationship.
+We’ll create one Field of this Type in each app we want to relate.

 Open the Wizard for one of the apps that you want to associate as a sibling.
 We’ll start with our Invoices App.